-Not paying the taxman whether at the local or federal level can cause you problems if you try to refinance the mortgage on your house.
+Not paying the taxman, either at the local or federal level, can cause you problems if you try to refinance the mortgage on your house.
 Like other bad debts, delinquent taxes can affect your credit and your ability to qualify for a refinance loan.
-Anything that dings your credit score may decrease your chances for refinancing approval.
+Anything that dings your credit score may decrease your chances of refinancing approval.
 At the very least, you can expect that the lender is going to charge you a higher interest rate.

 Federal Tax Lien

 In cases where the property you are using as collateral to secure a refinance loan has a federal tax lien against it, the government is sometimes willing to help.
-You can request a lien subordination requesting that the government’s lien take second place to the lien the lender would place on the property to secure the loan.
-Complete Form 14134 -- Application for Certificate of Subordination of Federal Tax Lien -- to request a lien subordination.
+You can request a lien subordination to ask that the government’s lien take second place to the lien the lender would place on the property to secure the loan.
+Complete Form 14134 — Application for Certificate of Subordination of Federal Tax Lien — to request a lien subordination.
 The IRS may require that you use some of the money from the loan to pay all or at least part of the back taxes you owe.

 If you owe back income taxes but can't afford to pay them, you might be able to work out an agreement with the IRS allowing you to pay the outstanding tax debt you owe in installments.
 Usually, the IRS is willing to give you more time to pay your taxes, but the extra time will cost you.
 The government will add late penalties and interest to your tax bill.
 Although this may be one of the few options available to you, the time to contact the IRS is before the federal government places a tax lien on your property.

 Many municipal taxing authorities also allow taxpayers to arrange a payment plan to catch up on delinquent property taxes.
 A repayment plan might help qualify you for a home refinance loan by showing that you are bringing your debts current and making your payments on time.